ankurchavda/data-engineering-zoomcamp/README.md

 # DataTalks Data Engineering Zoomcamp

-## Week 1 Learnings
+## Covered Topics
 ### Docker
-- How write a Dockerfile
+- How to write a Dockerfile
-- Building the image using Dockerfile
+- Building image using Dockerfile
 - Running the image
 - Running two docker containers in same network
 - Port mapping
+- Docker Compose

 ### Terraform
 - Using Infrastructure as code